ltw-webdev-1/curriculum/developer-tools.md

     *The developer tools are really helpful when making websites because we can see what code is being applied and test solutions live in the browser.*

-    **The developer tools should almost always be open when working on websites.**
+    **The developer tools should almost always be open when working on websites.** Since I use two monitors the developer tools are always open on my laptop, my code and browser open on the large screen.
   no_image: true

 steps: